Best Methadone Treatment In Texas

-Methadone is a medication approved by the Food and Drug Administration (FDA) to treat Opioid Use Disorder (OUD) as a medication-assisted treatment (MAT), as well as for pain management.
-When taken as prescribed, methadone is safe and effective.
-Methadone helps individuals achieve and sustain recovery and to reclaim active and meaningful lives.
-Methadone is one component of a comprehensive treatment plan, which includes counseling and other behavioral health therapies to provide patients with a whole-person approach.
-How Does Methadone Work?
+Methadone is a drug that has been which has been approved by Food and Drug Administration (FDA) to treat Opioid Use Disorder (OUD) as a medication-assisted treatment (MAT) as well as to manage pain.
+When used as directed it is secure and efficient.
+Best Methadone Treatment can help people achieve and maintain recovery, and live a more active and fulfilling life.
+Methadone is a component of a holistic treatment plan that incorporates counseling as well as other behavioral health treatments to offer patients an entire-person approach.
+How do you know if Methadone work?

 How Can a Patient Receive Methadone?

-- Do not consume alcohol while taking methadone.
+- Avoid drinking alcohol when taking methadone.

 Common and Serious Side Effects of Methadone

 |Common side effects of methadone include: